-The Royal Society of Biology offers five grants of £500 to early career MRSB members worldwide each year.
+This year, the Royal Society of Biology is offering grants of up to £1,000 to early career MRSB members worldwide.

-Applications should be for future biology-related projects in the UK or abroad, or for future overseas conferences where the applicant is presenting a talk or poster.
+Applications should be made for future biology-related projects in the UK or abroad, or for future overseas conferences where the applicant is presenting a talk or poster.
 Applicants may use the award to attract additional funding but the Society will still expect prominent recognition.

 How to apply

-The application includes sections where the applicant needs to specify details of the conference or project, how the grant will be spent, how the applicant will benefit from this opportunity and the expected outcomes of the conference or project.
+The application includes sections where you will need to specify details of the conference or project, how the grant money will be spent, how you will benefit from this opportunity, and the expected outcomes of the conference or project.

-The application must be accompanied by a two page CV and a written academic reference, preferably from the applicant's supervisor.
+The application must be accompanied by a two-page CV and a written academic reference, preferably from a current supervisor.

 - Those who have applied for the grant but have been unsuccessful can apply again.